WhySooooFurious/The-Mac-Repo/README.md

 - **Settings:** Refer to # Game Settings
 - **Method & Source & Source:** Refer to # Game Settings
 - **Notes:** Anything that may be of interest or important

-## Important Notes
-- **Thermal Throttling:** It will happen on some Macs, such as mine.
-Keep that in mind; these are mostly all burst tests, so expect some drop in frame rates over a longer period of time
-- **Different Macs:** Contributors have different macs so make sure you've looked at their specs.
-The person who has tested the game will have their reddit username next to the title of the game

   ## Game Settings